DIGITAL PR AND THE CONTENT DISTRIBUTION ECOSYSTEM

 Shared: This category reflects the enormous growth of social media as a platform for facilitating engagement and connectivity.
 Shared media is any media platform that facilitates the ability for multiple contributors.
 Think of a Facebook Group where users share their stories or opinions.
 Or blog posts where readers can contribute comments at the bottom.

 Owned: Owned media reflects the growing presence of brand publishing on the digital web.
-Owned media is any published content that you direct and control the publishing of, including websites, YouTube videos, blog posts
+Owned media is any published content that you direct and control the publishing of, including websites, YouTube videos, blog posts and infographics.

 Six Steps to an Efficient Digital PR Strategy